CapnKitten/Material-Discord/README.md

  - `--alert-color` - Color of the various alert/error elements
  - `--alert-color-hover` - A brighter color of the alert color
  - `--alert-color-active` - A brighter color of the alert hover color
+ - `--alert-text-color` - Text color for various buttons and elements with the alert color
  - `--notification-color` - The unread notification color
  - `--success-color` - Color of various success elements
  - `--border-radius` - Border radius of most of the elements